Common pitfalls in OMS design

 img

-Reason: This behavior is not supported because there must always be only one state after an event execution.
+Reason: This behavior isn’t supported because there must always be only one state after an event execution.

-Solution: If you have different commands, you can chain those:
+Solution: If you have different commands, you can chain them:

-If you have the same commands, then one of the commands could get a condition:
+If you have the same commands, give one of them a condition:

 img